omegatee/RT-890-APRS-GPS-Feat/README.md

-# Radtel RT-890 Custom Firmware
+# Radtel RT-890 APRS-GPS Custom Firmware

 This project is an effort to improve the firmware of the Radtel RT-890 in terms of features and radio performance.